darklang/docs/docs/structured-editing.md

 ### Command Palette

-If you’re looking to do something that is not immediately available, chances are it’s in the command palette (accessed by hitting `Alt-X`/`Option-X`).
+If you’re looking to do something that is not immediately available, chances are it’s in the command palette (accessed by hitting `ctrl-\`).

 ![assets/refactoring/Screen_Shot_2020-01-07_at_1.40.42_PM.png](assets/refactoring/Screen_Shot_2020-01-07_at_1.40.42_PM.png)